 Is there a natural cure for chronic insomnia?
 I know you’re tired of restless and sleepless nights.
 You might be wondering: is there a quick way to cure insomnia?

 Not being able to ever get a good night’s sleep can be very frustrating.
 While some of us lose sleep on certain nights, those who suffer from chronic insomnia lose sleep almost every day!

 Sleep deprivation can actually be very bad for both your physical and mental health.
 Studies show that losing sleep decreases lifespan!
 Lack of sleep is also a cause of many chronic diseases in older people.

 While some people deliberately choose to sleep less, others wish they could sleep more.
 Insomnia is a real problem.

 People who struggle with insomnia should realize that a natural cure is closer than they think.
 There are many tips on the internet for naturally curing insomnia.
 But if all of them fail, there is always one natural remedy aimed at addressing the root cause.

 What Causes Insomnia?

-Long term insomnia is quite a different matter.
-A difficulty in falling – or staying asleep – that lasts for more than a week is usually classified and long term insomnia and once it has taken hold it can be difficult to remedy.
+Long-term insomnia is quite a different matter.
+A difficulty in falling – or staying asleep – that lasts for more than a week is usually classified as long-term insomnia and once it has taken hold it can be difficult to remedy.